-David C. Klonoff, M.D. is an endocrinologist specializing in diabetes technology.
-He is a Clinical Professor of Medicine at UCSF and the Medical Director of the Dorothy L. and James E. Frank Diabetes Research Institute of Mills-Peninsula Health Services in San Mateo, California.
-Dr. Klonoff received an FDA Director’s Special Citation Award in 2010 for outstanding contributions related to diabetes technology.
-He has been cited as being in the top 1% of endocrinologists nationally by Castle Connolly Medical Ltd. In 2012 Dr. Klonoff was elected as a Fellow of the American Institute of Medical and Biological Engineering (AIMBE) and cited as one of the 1000 top bioengineers in the world, as well as among the top 2% of the world’s bioengineers for his engineering work in diabetes technology.
+David C. Klonoff, M.D. is an endocrinologist specializing in the development and use of diabetes technology.
+He is Medical Director of the Dorothy L. and James E. Frank Diabetes Research Institute of Mills-Peninsula Medical Center in San Mateo, California and a Clinical Professor of Medicine at UCSF.
+Dr. Klonoff received the American Diabetes Association’s 2019 Outstanding Physician Clinician Award.
+He received an FDA Director’s Special Citation Award in 2010 for outstanding contributions related to diabetes technology.
+In 2012 Dr. Klonoff was elected as a Fellow of the American Institute of Medical and Biological Engineering (AIMBE) and cited as among the top 2% of the world’s bioengineers for his engineering work in diabetes technology.
 He received the 2012 Gold Medal Oration and Distinguished Scientist Award from the Dr. Mohan’s Diabetes Specialities Centre and Madras Diabetes Research Foundation of Chennai, India.
-Dr. Klonoff was invited to participate in the White House Health and Cybersecurity Roundtable in 2015.
+Dr. Klonoff was invited to speak to the US Congressional Diabetes Caucus in 2017, participate in the White House Health and Cybersecurity Roundtable in 2015, and speak at the European Parliament in 2010.
 He is the Founding Editor-in-Chief of Journal of Diabetes Science and Technology.
-He has authored over 230 publications.
-Dr. Klonoff founded the Diabetes Technology Meeting, the Clinical Diabetes Technology Meeting, the International Hospital Diabetes Meeting, and MEDSec – the Medical Device Cybersecurity and Privacy Meeting.
-He was the lead investigator for the first randomized controlled multicenter trial of an outpatient closed loop control product, and published the results in the New England Journal of Medicine.
-Dr. Klonoff chaired the scientific advisory board for the first FDA-cleared insulin patch pump and participated in developing the first FDA-cleared dedicated diabetes telemedicine system and the two FDA-approved inhaled insulins.
-He has been an advisor to Google for their smart contact lens project.
-Dr. Klonoff has chaired or served on grant review panels for NIH, CDC, NASA, NSF, US Army, ADA, and JDRF.
+He has authored over 260 publications in PubMed journals including four of the first ten articles on diabetes device cybersecurity.
+Dr. Klonoff has been a Principal Investigator on over 120 clinical trials of diabetes drugs and devices.
+He was the lead investigator for the largest multinational insulin study for Novo and for the first randomized controlled multicenter trial of an outpatient artificial pancreas product by Medtronic, whose results were published in the New England Journal of Medicine.
+He chaired the scientific advisory board for the first FDA-cleared insulin patch pump and participated in developing the first FDA-cleared dedicated diabetes telemedicine system.
+Dr. Klonoff coined the term “diabetes technology” and founded the Diabetes Technology Meeting and the Hospital Diabetes Meeting.
+He is senior editor of the first book about diabetes digital health.
+Dr. Klonoff has chaired or served on 57 grant review panels including for NIH, CDC, NASA, NSF, US Army, NOAA, ADA, and JDRF; plus agencies in 10 foreign countries.
+He is Chair of the Scientific Advisory Board of the TexasA&M/UCLA/FIU/Rice PATHS-UP Engineering Research Center, He chaired the first and second CLSI POCT05 Performance Metrics for Continuous Interstitial Glucose Monitoring Panel, and the Continuous Glucose Monitors and Automated Insulin Dosing Systems in the Hospital Consensus Guideline Panel.
 Dr. Klonoff is a graduate of UC Berkeley, where he was elected to Phi Beta Kappa in his junior year, and UCSF Medical School, where he was elected to Alpha Omega Alpha in his junior year.
 His postgraduate training included two years at UCLA Hospital and three years at UCSF Hospitals.
-He was a member of the NIH Diabetes Interagency Coordinating Committee, whose ten-year research plan was released in 2011.
-Dr. Klonoff chaired the Endocrine Society Task Force on CGM Clinical Guidelines, the CLSI Subcommittee on CGM Metrics (POCT5), and the Diabetes Technology Society/FDA/Endocrine Society/ADA/AAMI Error Grid Panel.
-Dr. Klonoff currently chairs the Surveillance of FDA-Cleared Blood Glucose Monitors Program and DTSec (DTS Cybersecurity Standard for Connected Diabetes Devices Program), which was featured in Wired Magazine in 2015.
-He is a member of the NSBRI Board of Scientific Counselors and the NASA Exploration Medical Capabilities Standing Review Panel.
+He is Chair of the IEEE 2621 Standards for Wireless Diabetes Device Security Assurance Committee and he chaired DTSec and DTMoSt, the world’s 1st and 2nd consensus medical device cybersecurity standards.
+For this work Dr. Klonoff was featured in an article in Wired Magazine.

 PRESENT ACADEMIC AND PROFESSIONAL POSITION